jdelafon/rnacounter/doc/source/tutorial_rnacounter.rst

   the read length constraint and lack of coverage on small regions, reducing the model's power.
   To address this, one can merge transcripts differing by exonic regions of less than that many nucleotides.
   In the output, all similar transcripts are reported with the same score, in succession, but synonyms are listed in a supplementary column.
+  Synonyms include the feature itself, in order to easily group synonym features.
   The duplicate scores are not accounted for in any calculation.
   A zero cutoff (default) disables transcripts filtering, and is especially suitable to "local" alignments, or to a bigger number to reduce the transcripts variety.
   A negative value sets the cutoff to read length.